Read time: 4 minutes, 30 seconds

 Lifestyle choices play a crucial role in influencing brain health.
 Regular exercise is one such lifestyle choice.
 It increases blood flow to the brain, delivers essential nutrients and removes toxins.
 It also supports survival and stimulates the development of new brain cells.

 Adopting a brain-healthy lifestyle with these 9 habits listed below can improve cognitive function, enhance memory, and delay brain aging.

 1. Regular exercise

 Regular exercise delays brain aging by promoting increased blood flow to the brain.
 This enhances the delivery of oxygen and nutrients necessary for optimal brain function.
 This habit also stimulates the release of growth factors.
 These are important for the growth of new neurons and connections between brain cells.
-Regular physical activity also leads to a reduction in age-related brain shrinkag.
+Regular physical activity also leads to a reduction in age-related brain shrinkage.
 This lowers the risk of cognitive decline and neurodegenerative diseases.

 2. Healthy diet

 A healthy diet can significantly delay brain aging by providing essential nutrients to the brain.
 These essential nutrients support optimal brain function and protect against age-related cognitive decline.
 These nutrients include omega-3 fatty acids, antioxidants, and vitamins.
 These particular ones improve cognitive performance and reduce the risk of neurodegenerative diseases.